All New UC Davis Students Must Fulfill the Following Health Requirements

-- 2 MMR (Measles, Mumps, Rubella) vaccines, or positive titer for each disease
+- 2 MMR (Measles, Mumps, Rubella) vaccines administered on or after your 1st birthday, or positive titer (blood test) for each disease

-Students become compliant with this requirement by entering their vaccination dates, uploading a copy of their immunization records, and completing the TB Risk Screening Questionnaire via Health-e-Messaging.
+Students become compliant with these requirements by entering their vaccination dates, uploading a copy of their immunization records, and completing the TB Risk Screening Questionnaire via Health-e-Messaging.

 View the official University of California Immunization policy.

-Students who have not provided evidence of the required vaccinations will not be able to complete their final registration without a Medical Exemption Request
+Students who have not provided evidence of the required vaccinations will not be able to complete their registration for their 2nd term without a Medical Exemption Request

 - Medical Exemptions for Vaccinations